 You probably know you live in a county (or the equivalent of a county), but do you know what county governments do?
 Find in this webquest!

 What do you know about the government's response to the coronavirus pandemic?
 Explore the actions and relationships between different levels of government as they figure out what to do in response to COVID-19.

 States have their own governments, but what powers do they have, and where does that power come from?
 In this lesson, students will explore the nature of state power as pre-existing the Constitution, as well as the limits states imposed on themselves when they created the Constitution.
 They’ll learn about the states’ police power and how state power related to the federal governments’ powers.

 This lesson is a more advanced version of “State Power” lesson in our State and Local Government curriculum unit.

 State governments play many roles.
 Go beyond basic state government structure to examine how states use their police powers and taxation systems to further state goals, act as innovation incubators to test creative solutions for problems, and team up with the federal government to address major issues.

 Introduce students to the basic structure and function of state legislatures, as well as the variety in those structures.
 Students will learn to identify elements of their own state legislative body, and take a stab at gerrymandering to see the impact of districting on election outcomes.

 Ever wonder what state lawmaking looks like?
 Students track the state lawmaking process as they learn about the people, organizations, and official efforts that help a bill become a law.

-Dive into the structure and functions of the executive branches found across state governments!
-Students learn about the most common executive offices, how the state executive branches regulate actions within the state, and identify the officials in their own state.
+Dive into the structure and functions of the state executive branch!
+Students learn about the most common executive offices, their officials, and how the state executive branches regulate actions within the state.

 Even before the Constitution was ratified, the relationship between state and federal power was unclear.
-In this lesson, students understand the source of that tension and why the tug-of-war has continued through our nation’s history.
+Students will learn the source of that tension and why this tug-of-war has continued through our nation’s history.